Skip to main content

 Shelter × AidLink: Blockchain-Powered Humanitarian Cash Transfers for UNICEF

-How Xcapit's Shelter disbursement engine enabled UNICEF to deliver transparent, traceable humanitarian cash transfers to 270 beneficiaries in Cusco, Peru — settling over $15K in under 2 minutes per transaction.
+How Xcapit's Shelter disbursement engine enabled UNICEF to deliver transparent, traceable humanitarian cash transfers to 319 beneficiaries in Peru and Kenya — with 100% completion rate and SMS wallets for feature phones.

 SolidityEVMReact NativeNode.jsTypeScriptCeloPostgreSQL